kolldavi/kolldavi.github.io/_posts/2016-5-14-PHP-Boats.markdown

 client-link: https://github.com/kolldavi/Web-Development/tree/master/phpAssign4/Assignment4
 service-link: https://github.com/kolldavi/Web-Development
 category: Web Development
-description: Boat website that uses PHP and ajax
+description: This website uses PHP and ajax to change the data in the table getting information from a database

 ---